 2 November 2017, 17:25 | Updated: 8 January 2019, 14:42

-‘Let It Go’ is one of the most popular Disney songs, it was the fifth best-selling song of 2014, and the music video has over one billion views on YouTube.
+‘Let It Go’ is one of the most popular Disney songs, it was the fifth best-selling song of 2014, and the music video has well over a billion views on YouTube.
 But what makes it so great?
 We decided to look into the music theory behind Frozen’s blockbuster power ballad…

 The opening of the song is at the bottom of singer Idina Menzel’s two-octave range, scooping down to an F3.
 The lyrics are mournful, and lead us to believe that this will be a ballad about loneliness and regret.

 Although the main body of the song is in A flat major, the first verse begins in the relative minor of F. Elsa is sad and alone, feeling tormented by her ‘swirling storm inside’.

 The pitch rises and the lyrics become more determined in the second verse.
 Elsa doesn’t care about pleasing everyone anymore, she just wants to be herself, icicles and all.
 “Well now they know!” she cries on a long, triumphant A flat – her highest note in the song so far.

 “LET IT GOOO!”
 And we’re in.
 The A flat major key takes over, Elsa starts shooting icicles from her hands and for the first time in the song, she smiles.

 The melody rises alongside her confidence, and we’re right there with Elsa on her journey.